-3 hours lecture (GR).
-Recommended preparation: Math 201 or 210D.
+3 hours lecture (GR or P/NP).
+Recommended preparation: MATH 201 or 210D.
 Not open for credit to students who have completed or are currently enrolled in ASTR 1.
 Acceptable for credit: UC/CSU

 Survey of astronomy at a descriptive level: Development of modern astronomy, light, astronomical instruments, the sun, formation and evolution of the solar system, the terrestrial planets, the Jovian planets, asteroids, comets, planets around other stars, and a brief survey of stars.